Study sets, textbooks, questions

 The pattern of spending, taxing, and providing grants in the federal system; it is the cornerstone of the national government's relations with state and local governments.

-Federal grants that can be used only for specific purposes, or "categories," of state and local spending.
+Federal grants that can be used only for specific purposed, or "categories," of state and local spending.
 They come with strings attached, such as nondiscrimination provisions.

-Federal categorical grant given for specific purposes and awarded on the basis of the merits of applications.
+Federal categorical grants given for specific purposed and awarded on the basis of the merits of applications.

 Federal categorical grants distributed according to a formula specified in legislation or in administrative regulations.